What to do when you lose your job

 Use LinkedIn jobs to search for jobs, set your profile so recruiters know you are looking and apply for anything relevant.
 Check out job websites and connect with job providers to increase your opportunities.

 The more proactive you are about it, the quicker and easier getting a new job will be.
 Ideally, you will get exactly what you want, but if you don’t, something in the general field or area you want to be working in will be better than no job.

 Be aware, there are hundreds of applications for most jobs so do not expect a response if you are unsuccessful.

 You still need to afford to live while looking for a job and until your first pay comes in.
 Even if you are applying for Centrelink, that can take time too.
 My first step is always to look at things I can do which won’t take much of my time.
 For example, renting a room on Airbnb (check out how to make money and my top tips for Airbnb here), rent your garage out, rent out your car through Car Next Door (try it first as a customer if you like and get $15 off your first trip here to see if it is something you are comfortable with).

 Consider ways to make money on the side or around other commitments so when you get a job you can keep your other streams of income going.
-Check out the best Australian online survey sites here (Octopus Group, Swagbucks and Vindale have been popular).
+Check out the best Australian online survey sites here (Octopus Group and Swagbucks have been popular).
 Read through and try any of the 43 ways for single mums to make money (they can be done by anyone) or check out my monthly updates with how I made money on the side that month, how much I made and how you can too.

 There are so many ways to make money, it is simply a matter of finding what works for you and your lifestyle.